 The well-rested parents confided that they had a hired a sleep-training coach and they now let their child “cry it out” for a bit before running into the nursery right away.
 “Sleep-training is about having your baby learn the skill of independent sleep,” says sleep consultant Traci Gleeson of Dream Team Baby, the team who wrote the book The Dream Sleeper. “[It] also allows your baby the time, space, and opportunity to learn their own positive sleep associations.”
 Although, let’s be clear: There are tons of different sleep-training methods, and with the right knowledge, you don’t need a coach for them to be effective.

 This sleep-training technique is a little less specific than the rest.
 It allows you to choose the bedtime habit you do with your child that you will gradually phase out.
 An example of this is rocking—over a period of time, you will slowly decrease the amount of time you rock your child before leaving the room until you are no longer doing it.
-“Fading is a gradual reduction in parental intervention,” explains Kim West, aka The Sleep Lady.
+“Fading is a gradual reduction in parental intervention,” explains social worker Kim West.
 “The basic goal with fading is to help minimize the crying and frustration your child experiences while allowing him to learn to fall asleep on his own.”

 So now that you know about five of the top sleep-training methods out there, they may be worth considering.
 And remember: If one technique doesn’t work for you, you can always go a different route—your pediatrician will likely have an idea of what may work best for your family.